asifbacchus/NextCloudBackup/README.md

 password, additional files to include, exclusion patters, etc.  A sample file is included for your reference.
-More details, including the *required order* of entries can be found later in this document in the [borg details file](#borg-details-file) section.
+More details, including the *required order* of entries can be found later in this document in the [borg details file](#borg-details-file) section.\
 **Default: _scriptpath/nc_borg.details_**

 #### Desired log file location: -l _/path/to/filename.file_

-If you have a particular place and filename you'd like this script use for it's log, then you can specify it using this parameter.
+If you have a particular place and filename you'd like this script to use for it's log, then you can specify it using this parameter.
 I would recommend *'/var/log/backup.log'*.
-By default, the script will name the log file *scriptname*.log and will save it in the same directory as the script itself.
+By default, the script will name the log file *scriptname*.log and will save it in the same directory as the script itself.\
 **Default: _scriptpath/scriptname.log_**

 #### Path to SQL details file: -s _/path/to/filename.file_

 This is a text file containing the details needed to connect to NextCloud's SQL database.
-More information about the *required order* of entries can be found later in this document in the [sql details file](#sql-details-file) section.
+More information about the *required order* of entries can be found later in this document in the [sql details file](#sql-details-file) section.\
 **Default: _scriptpath/nc_sql.details_**

 #### Verbose output from borg: -v (no arguments)